-How to reduce your bathroom water consumption and save money
+How to reduce the bathroom water usage

-We call it to wasted water because we may be able to achieve the same results while using less water.
+We call it wasted water because we may be able to achieve the same results while using less water.

-How to measure your bathroom water consumption
+First measure your bathroom water usage

-The time it takes to fill up the bucket to the one liter mark let’s you know how much the water flow is.
+The time it takes to fill up the bucket to the one-liter mark lets you know how much the water flow is.
 For example, the tap delivers 1 liter of water every 5 seconds or the shower head delivers 9 liters per second.

 For measuring the toilet water usage, you will need to take the water meter readings before and after flushing the toilet.
 The readings will let you know how much water your toilet is using, for example, 10 liters per flush.

-– For how long and how often are you taking showers.
+– For how long and how often are you taking showers?
 Does everyone at home spend the same time under the shower?

 And with all the information you have collected, you can already estimate your water usage and water cost.